BlueBrain/emodel-generalisation/README.md

 ## Citation

-When you use the ``emodel-generalisation`` code or method for your research, we ask you to cite:
+When you use the ``emodel-generalisation`` code or method for your research, we ask you to [cite](https://www.cell.com/iscience/fulltext/S2589-0042(23)02299-X):

 > Arnaudon, A., Reva, M., Zbili, M., Markram, H., Van Geit, W., & Kanari, L. (2023).
-Controlling morpho-electrophysiological variability of neurons with detailed biophysical models. bioRxiv, 2023-04.
+Controlling morpho-electrophysiological variability of neurons with detailed biophysical models. iScience, 2023.

 To get this citation in another format, please use the `Cite this repository` button in the sidebar of the [code's github page](https://github.com/BlueBrain/emodel-generalisation).